 - 1. What if it happens to me? - a.
 Go to a safe place and call for help as soon as possible - b.
 DO NOT shower, bathe, douche, wash your hands, brush your teeth, use the toilet, change or destroy your clothing, or straighten up the area where the assault occurred.
 Preserve all evidence. - c.
-Call 911 for emergency personnel immediately, then contact Campus Safety at extension 4333 or call 517-260-7089 for the Administrator on Duty. - d.
+Call 911 for emergency personnel immediately, then contact Campus Safety at extension 4333 - d.
 Get medical attention as soon as possible. - e.
 Contact someone you trust for support. - 2.
 What options do I have and what services are available to me?